-09 Jul The No-Nonsense Nurturer Leader: Behaviors for Transformational School Leadership
+The No-Nonsense Nurturer® Leader: Behaviors for Transformational School Leadership

 A healthy culture is the essential foundation for any high-performing organization.
-While it is the collective responsibility of all adults in the school to develop, share, and protect it, the process of building this foundation is anchored heavily in the behaviors and mindsets of its leaders.
-All leaders feed the culture of their organization in one way or another, yet No-Nonsense Nurturer® leaders understand their beliefs and mindsets must be exhibited through their daily behaviors in order to impact and directly influence teacher development and student performance.
+While it is the collective responsibility of all adults in the school to develop, share, and protect it, the process of building this foundation is anchored heavily in the behaviors, habits, and mindsets of its leaders (Coyle, 2018).
+All leaders feed the culture of their organization in one way or another, yet No-Nonsense Nurturer leaders understand their beliefs and mindsets must be exhibited through daily behaviors and habits in order to impact and directly influence teacher development and student performance.

 As a No-Nonsense Nurturer leader, one must be intentional about developing and nurturing the culture of the organization, beyond strategic improvement plans.
-On the following pages, we share the behaviors that aspiring No-Nonsense Nurturer leaders need to weave together to cultivate a school culture that supports all stakeholders and sets the stage for academic and emotional success in our students.
+How leaders focus and commit their time can significantly impact teacher efficacy and student achievement.
+Prioritizing certain high leverage habits starts a process that can transform organizations, over time (Duhigg, 2016).
+On the following pages, we share the habits that aspiring No-Nonsense Nurturer leaders need to weave together to cultivate a school culture that supports all stakeholders and sets the stage for academic and emotional success in our students.

 The No-Nonsense Nurturer Leader…